Desecration Smile: Music video

 The music video was shot and released in February 2007 and directed by "Under the Bridge" director Gus Van Sant.
 It was shot entirely in one take with one camera and featured the band huddled together singing all the way through.
 There is also an alternate version of the band singing and playing their instruments by the ocean cut together with parts of the official video.
 Although the first one is considered the official, it was the alternative version that was published on the official Warner Bros.
 YouTube account.

 Live performances

-"Desecration Smile" has been performed 14 times with its first performance coming in 2004, two years before the release of the Stadium Arcadium album.
-That version featured different lyrics and chorus.
-The song hasn't been performed since 2007.
+"Desecration Smile" has been performed just 14 times with its first performance coming in 2004, two years before the release of the Stadium Arcadium album.
+The song has not been performed since 2007.